saidake/interview/docs/Algorithms.md

     * Map the elements in the `nums` array to the indices of the frequency array `freq`.

         Traversing the `nums` array takes $O(n)$ time.
-    * Filter out elements with a frenquency greater than 0 in descending order.
+    * Filter out elements with a frequency greater than 0 in descending order.

         Since `freq` has a fixed size of `201` regardless of the input parameter, this step runs in $O(1)$ time.
     * Sort the `arr` array with insertion sort.